-- The largest single fee is the UC health insurance fee (UC-SHIP), which is more than half of the total non-tuition fees.
+- The largest single fee is the UC health insurance fee (UC-SHIP), which is more than half of the total non-tuition fees, it is double the amount of money that people pay with the Insurance Partnership which pretty much is insane.
 This fact (noted by Michael Berman on Twitter) should have been pointed out, given the significant percentage of the total.

 - With the UC-SHIP at $1,938 and the student services fee at $972, I hardly consider these as “trivial individually”.

 The article’s broader point is that using extraneous fees to create additional revenue leads to a flawed budgeting process.